useR-2018/website/content/datathon.md

 Entries can focus on any aspect of the data, and here are a few ideas to get you started:

 - What are the common species to see around Brisbane?
-- Have groups of organisms such as birds been shifting spatially over time?
 - Are data observations spatially biased?
 - How well do Australia's reserves and parks conserve species groups such as reptiles or mammals?
 - Have new species been identified evenly over time?